 The National Center for Complementary and Integrative Health (NCCIH) is the Federal Government's lead agency for scientific research on complementary and integrative health approaches.
 We are 1 of the 27 institutes and centers that make up the National Institutes of Health (NIH) within the U.S. Department of Health and Human Services.

 The mission of NCCIH is to define, through rigorous scientific investigation, the usefulness and safety of complementary and integrative health interventions and their roles in improving health and health care.

 Scientific evidence informs decisionmaking by the public, by health care professionals, and by health policymakers regarding the use and integration of complementary and integrative health approaches.

-- Advance the science and practice of symptom management.
+- Advance fundamental science and methods development.

 - Improve care for hard-to-manage symptoms.

 - Foster health promotion and disease prevention.

 - Enhance the complementary and integrative health research workforce.

 - Disseminate objective evidence-based information on complementary and integrative health interventions.